thirdiron/primo-studio-browzine/README.md

 ## Deployment

 Two steps.
 First step, deploy our updates to npm.
-Then submit a PR with our Primo Studio addon features.config to the Primo Studio Community repo.
+Then submit a PR with our Primo Studio addon features.json to the Primo Studio Community repo.

 ### npm